 - Meet the academic criteria (see: Academic selection criteria) agreed by the School of Medicine and Dentistry (SMD) for intercalating students.

 When competition for places on courses exists, students will be ranked according to their aggregate performance in previous examinations and other numerically marked assessments of performance up to and including the end of the academic year before they apply for the intercalated degree.
 All examination marks carry equal weighting.
 In December this information will be available to all students eligible to apply.

 Those wishing to apply for an external course will be interviewed by the head of intercalated degrees and one other member of staff.
-This procedure is independent of any selection process stipulated by the external course(s) to which a student applies.
+This procedure is independent of any selection process stipulated by the external course(s) or institution(s) to which a student applies.

 All interviews will be assessed as follows: